 Where to buy Bitcoin SV

-Read on to learn about Bitcoin SV or jump ahead to our step-by-step buyers guide if you’re ready to start investing.
+Read on to learn about Bitcoin SV or jump ahead to our step-by-step buyers guide if you’re ready to invest and buy Bitcoin SV.

 What is Bitcoin SV?

 Bitcoin SV (or ‘Bitcoin Satoshi’s Vision’ to give it its full name) was created in 2018, so it’s a fairly new coin, but that doesn’t mean it hasn’t garnered plenty of interest within the cryptocurrency community.

 Originating from a hard fork of Bitcoin Cash (BCH) lead by Craig Wright (a somewhat controversial character on the scene thanks to his claim that he was Satoshi Nakamoto, the founder of Bitcoin), the idea behind BSV was to emulate the original vision of Bitcoin while also allowing for rapid scalability.

 How does Bitcoin SV work?

 If you understand Bitcoin, then you already have a pretty good idea of how Bitcoin SV works as they are nearly identical.
 BSV has a dedicated blockchain that was forked from Bitcoin Cash, which in turn was forked directly from Bitcoin, and in exactly the same way as Bitcoins are mined, Bitcoin SV Miners use computer processing power to break down and solve complex mathematical problems.